 This workshop is for leaders wishing to take their leadership to the next level or teams wishing to take their collaborative performance to the next level.

-This workshop can be delivered in half-day to cover Part 1 only, full-day to cover Part 1 and 2, or two-days to cover Part 1, 2, and 3.
+This workshop can be delivered in-person or virtually..
+It can be limited to half-day and cover Part 1 only, full-day to cover Part 1 and 2 only, or span the whole two-days to cover all 3 Parts.

 The workshop will be particularly valuable if you are experiencing difficulty working with your co-founders, employees, investors, co-workers, superiors, subordinates, customers, or clients.
+It will be exceptionally valuable if you notice you or others feeling psychologically unsafe in your team.
 This workshop will help you kickstart a process of (re)designing your interactions with others for the better.

 Part 1: Develop Awareness (1/2 day)